KoyamaSohei/redux-land/README.md

 const asyncInc = async function* ({state,action}) {
   await sleep(1000);
-  yield await {type: INC}; // this action will be dispatched. await sleep(action.payload);
+  yield {type: INC}; // this action will be dispatched. await sleep(action.payload);
-  yield await {type: INC};// you can dispatch action, any number of times }
+  yield {type: INC};// you can dispatch action, any number of times }